zhanghe9704/tpsa/paper/paper.md

 # Summary

 The truncated power series algebra (TPSA), also referred to as differential algebra (DA), is a well-established and widely used method in particle accelerator physics and astronomy.
 The most straightforward usage of TPSA/DA is to calculate the Taylor expansion  of a given function at a specific point up to order $n$, based on which more sophisticated methods have been developed, *e.g.* symplectic tracking [@caprimap], normal form analysis [@monthnf], verified integration [@rdaint], global optimization [@go00], fast multipole method for pairwise interactions between particles [@FMMCPO2010]，*etc*.
-The cppTPSA package implements the TPSA/DA in C++11 and provides the developers a convenient library to build the advanced TPSA/DA-based method.
+The cppTPSA package implements the TPSA/DA in C++11 and provides the developers a convenient library to build the advanced TPSA/DA-based method [@cppTPSA].
 A Python 3 library, pyTPSA, has also been developed based on the C++ lib and is available in a separate GitHub repository [@pyTPSA].

 # Background